tlvanderzijden/Bayesian-Optimzation-Wind-Farm/README.md

 # Thesis Bayesian Optimzation Wind Farms
+This is the code belonging to the Bachelor Thesis: A data-driven approach for wind farm power maximisation using Bayesian Optimisation.

+## Research
 The objective of this research is to show that the power output of a scaled wind farm can be optimised, using a model free optimisation algorithm.
 Traditionally, wind turbines are controlled to optimise their individual power production.
 The result of this is that the first turbine has a high power output while the downstream turbines experience turbulent